How to be successful at the CMO / VP Marketing level

-The best VPs and Chief Marketing Officers (CMOs) realize they never do it alone.
+The best VP Marketing and CMO (Chief Marketing Officer) realize they never do it alone.
 Everything we do is through the greatness of other people.
 The success factors start with the idea that your people come first.
-You must bring a vision to the role, put the spotlight on your team, be an approachable leader and run the process and the numbers to ensure your people can focus on delivering what needs to happen.
+You must bring a vision to the role, put the spotlight on your team, be an approachable leader, and run the process and the numbers to ensure your people can focus on delivering what needs to happen.

-If you are good at your role, you might not even need to do any marketing other than challenge and guide your people to do their best work.
+If you are good at your role, you might not need to do any marketing other than challenge and guide your people to do their best work.
 Your greatness comes from the greatness of your people.
-Invest in training your people as a way to motivate your team and keep them engaged.
-At the VP Marketing level, it is more about people.
+Invest in training your people to motivate your team and keep them engaged.
+At the VP Marketing or CMO level, it is more about people.
 The equation is simple: smarter people make amazing work that delivers outstanding results.

 Quintessentially, rule #1 is you have to make the numbers.